SirPepe/ornament/Readme.md

 Content attributes, defined with `@attr()`, are parsed with `JSON.parse()`.
 In this case, any invalid JSON is represented with the data used to initialize the accessor.
-Using the IDL attribute's setter with inputs than can't be serialized with JSON.`stringify()` throws errors.
+Using the property setter with inputs than can't be serialized with JSON.`stringify()` throws errors.
 This transformer is really just a wrapper around `JSON.parse()` and `JSON.stringify()` without any object validation.
 Equality is checked with `===`.